Yujia-Yan/Transkun/README.md

   -h, --help            show this help message and exit --outputJSON OUTPUTJSON
-                        path to save the output file for detailed metrics per audio file --noPedalExtension    Do not perform pedal extension according to the sustain pedal for the ground truch --applyPedalExtensionOnEstimated
+                        path to save the output file for detailed metrics per audio file --noPedalExtension    Do not perform pedal extension according to the sustain pedal for the ground truth --applyPedalExtensionOnEstimated
                         perform pedal extension for the estimated midi --nProcess [NPROCESS]